-With TeamViewer’s latest security breach, many in the IT world have been looking for alternative remote assistance software.
+With TeamViewer posing a security risk, many in the IT world have been looking for an alternative remote assistance software.
 Remote access into personal computers or any personal device is a tricky proposition and many consumers have become aware of the pitfalls only recently.
 As IT experts are searching for TeamViewer alternatives, we’ve put together the must consider factors when making the selection.

 Enter broadband internet, the modem’s more advanced cousin.
 Broadband internet enabled an “always on” connection which made long-distance computer admin more affordable.
 However, early versions of remote access technology tools relied on “listening” to ports – ports which could be easily monitored by hackers wanting to intercept and steal data.

-Security (and how to avoid a TeamViewer like breach)
+1. Security (and how to avoid a TeamViewer-like security risk)

 Remote takeover tools providers are aware of the security concern and have implemented security parameters in order to safeguard your computer.
-When making the decision on such a tool research it’s security methods and make sure you understand what you are buying.
-Beware of the free tools, they often have to compromise something somewhere and some will chose to gamble on security.
+When making the decision on a teamviewer replacement tool, research its security methods and make sure you understand what you are buying.
+Beware of the free tools, they often have to compromise something somewhere and some will choose to gamble on security.

-Augmented and mixed Reality are becoming a part of our daily technology and as they do they present remote virtual support alternatives that are as effective but don’t run the risk of opening a direct port into your customer’s PC.
+Augmented and mixed reality are becoming a part of our daily technology.
+As they do, they present remote virtual support alternatives.
+These are as effective as TeamViewer augmented reality tools, but don’t run the risk of opening a direct port into your customer’s PC.